watir/watirbook/installation/installation.md

 I am installing everything in VMware Fusion virtual machines (Version 3.1.2 332101), except Mac OS, since it does not want to be virtualized.
 Host OS for VMware Fusion is Mac OS X 10.6.7.

+You will probably be bored to tears if you read all installation chapters.
+A lot of stuff is repeated.
+I suggest that you read only the chapters you need.
+Feel free to read the rest of the book in the whole.

 \newpage